Édouard Beaupré: Early life

+Édouard Beaupré was born on January 9, 1881, in Willow Bunch, in what is now Saskatchewan.
+He was the eldest of 20 children born to Gaspard Beaupré and Florestine Piché, who was Métis.

-His father worked as a freighter for the trader Jean-Louis Légaré, who was a cattle and horse rancher and also Beaupré's godfather.
-For several years he accompanied his father on his trips to Moose Jaw, Regina, and Montana.
+Beaupré spent his childhood in the ranching community of Willow Bunch.
+His father worked as a freighter for cattle and horse rancher Jean-Louis Légaré, who was also Beaupré's godfather.
+As a boy, Beaupré accompanied his father on freighting trips to Moose Jaw, Regina, and Montana.